-The Icon translator is written entirely in C and consists of 12 files of source code and 10 header files.
-The translator builds a parse tree for each Icon procedure, then traverses the tree to generate code.
-Three of the 12 source files contain only data initialization and are automatically generated from specification files.
+Code for the Icon translator is in the directory tran.
+The Icon translator is written entirely in C. The translator builds a parse tree for each Icon procedure, then traverses the tree to generate code.
+Three of the source files in the translator contain only data initialization and are automatically generated from specification files.
 In addition, the LALR(1) parser is automatically generated by the Yacc parser generator [5].

 The ucode output from the translator consists of two files.
 One file, with the suffix .u1, contains intermediate code corresponding to the procedures in the program.
 The second file, with the suffix .u2, contains global symbol table information.
-Both files are printable.